NEET 2017 - National Eligibility Cum Entrance Test

-NEET is a National level entrance test conducted for admission in MBBS/BDS programmers after class 12.
+NEET is a National level entrance test conducted for admission in MBBS/BDS programs after class 12.
 This year around 11 lakh candidates will appear for the exam as indicated by CBSE.
-As a result of massive applications received, 23 new exam centers have been added in the existing list of NEET exam centers.
+As a result of a massive number of applications received, 23 new exam centers have been added in the existing list of NEET exam centers.

-- March 24-2017- NEET 2017 will now be conducted at 103 exam centers instead of 82 centers earlier.
-This is due to increase number of applicants for NEET 2017.
-Read More
+- March 29-2017-CBSE adds 23 new test cities for NEET 2017- NEET 2017 will now be conducted at 103 exam centers instead of 80 centers earlier.
+Candidates can edit their NEET Exam center in the application form till March 31, 2017.

 - March 24, 2017- NEET 2017 Admit Card will be on the official website from April 15, 2017.